zipnosis/gattica/README.md

 Version history
 ---------------
+### 0.6.0
+  * Update to use Google Analytics v2.4 management API TL;DR: Uses the v2.4 API now because Google deprecated <2.3.
+    :) - Drop-in replacement for you.
+    :) - Won't timeout anymore.
+    :) - Accounts method might be faster if you have a few profiles :( - Accounts method is notably slower if you have >1000 profiles.

+    Google has changed the output of the API < 2.3.
+Most notable changes were the output of what was the /management/accounts/default call.
+Some of the XML changed, but most notably it didn't return everything all at once.
+It used to look like this: http://bit.ly/w6Ummj
+  * Fixed token [deviantech]

+### 0.5.1
+  * Added some tests - needs more work :(

+### 0.4.7
+  * Removed version numbers [john mcgrath]

+### 0.4.6
+  * Removed monkey patch [mathieuravaux]

 ### 0.4.4
   * Added a configuration file to unit tests
   * Removed version.rb.
 Not needed. (thanks John McGrath see: github.com/john)